den-wdi-1/express-views-lesson/readme.md

 </details>

 ## Building the index page
-Now that we have the layout setup we can start working on the indivdaul webpages we want to view.
+Now that we have the layout setup we can start working on the individual web pages we want to view.
 Lets start by working on our first page the index page.
 For this page we want to add some styling and show all of the candies in our Mongo database.